 Skipper’s Chow provides nutritious pet treats made with sustainable, locally sourced organ meats infused with superfoods!

 Partners Emily and Casey both graduated from Johnson and Wales University with degrees in baking and pastry arts.
 After some time in the industry, they came together last year and decided to open Swanski’s Bakeshop in Westborough.
-New this season, they are a small, women owned business, creating a one-of-a-kind baked goods experience for customers.
+They are a small, women owned business, creating a one-of-a-kind baked goods experience for customers.

 Alison is the founder of The Farmer Foodie LLC.
 She is a plant-forward product and recipe developer.
 She brings to market her delicious Everything Cheeze: a raw vegan, gluten free, and soy free Cashew Parmesan Alternative.
 It is inherently sustainable with its plant-based organic ingredients and long shelf-life.
 Everything Cheeze is a multi-use product that can be hydrated in 30 seconds and blended into a queso, ricotta, or mac & cheeze sauce.